#1 Ranked Children’s Hospital by U.S. News & World Report

 Here’s what you need to know about JMG:

-Since 1977, thousands of children have been successfully diagnosed and treated at the Neuromuscular Program where they are evaluated and treated by a team of world-renowned experts in child neurology, orthopedics and genetics.
+Since 1977, thousands of children have been successfully diagnosed and treated at the Neuromuscular Center where they are evaluated and treated by a team of world-renowned experts in child neurology, orthopedics and genetics.

 Our teams will work together with your family to develop treatment plans that meet your child's unique needs and provide him with the best possible quality of life.

-Myasthenia gravis: Reviewed by Peter Kang, MD © Children’s Hospital Boston, 2011
+Myasthenia gravis: Reviewed by Peter Kang, MD © Boston Children’s Hospital, 2011